AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-50815-decimal-quantity-for-simple-product-cannot-be-used-for-new-bundle-product-option.md

 1. Create a new bundled product.
 1. Add any option.
 1. Add the simple product into this option.
-1. Set the decimal quantity for the simple product in the bundled product option.
+1. Set a decimal quantity for the simple product in the bundled product option.
 For example, 1.5.

 <u>Expected results</u>: